visual-framework/vf-core/tools/vf-component-library/src/site/guidance/accessibility.md

 You can find many more tools at [The Accessibility Project](https://www.a11yproject.com/resources/#tools).

 Automated online tools and browser extensions can help immensely, but they are not everything.
-We need also to spend time familiarising ourselves with the challenges and techniques.
+We need also to spend time familiarising ourselves with the challenges and techniques, read on for more ideas and approaches.

 ### Checklist